ibm-cloud-architecture/kubernetes-multicloud-management/README.md

 * Commit your updates.
 * Push your updates to `master` branch in your fork.
 * Open a Pull Request (PR) against the `master` branch on this repository.
-* Assign either @gangchen03 or @fabiogomez as reviewers.
+* Assign either @gangchen03 or @fabiogomezdiaz as reviewers.

 The PR will only be merged after at least one of the above reviewer approves the PR.